 Alex Scheeler, MTS

-Alex is the Senior Regulatory Affairs Associate at OpenBiome, helping to push forward OpenBiome’s policy efforts and overseas partnerships.
+Alex is the Regulatory Affairs Manager at OpenBiome, helping to push forward OpenBiome’s policy efforts and overseas partnerships.
 She graduated from Harvard Divinity School, where she received a master’s degree in Religion, Ethics, and Politics.
 Between her undergraduate studies at Princeton and arriving in Boston, Alex worked in education policy at the Center for American Progress in Washington, D.C.
 She is excited to fuse academic, professional, and personal interests to help OpenBiome expand clinical access to this critical treatment.

 Meg Muckenhoupt is OpenBiome's External Affairs Manager, helping researchers, clinicians, patients, stool donors, and journalists get the information they need about OpenBiome's work.